noplacenoaddress/RNMnetwork/Part 2 - Carcelona/3 - Carcelona.md

 Those drug and prostitution facilities are divided in actions like an anonymous society.
 They gain a percent in crypt concurrency in the monthly revenue.

+Why I speak about this?

+Because they have systematically destroy my life, they stole my job and used my infrastructure to open this service in Barcelona.
+They made the woman I love prostitute and destroyed the city.
+Everyone must be sent to life imprisonment.

 # External links

 1. https://en.wikipedia.org/wiki/Monopoly_(game)